Running a Node, API, and CLI

 # Prepare your account

-It helps to have the concepts very clear in mind when working hands-on with the Cosmos SDK.
+It helps to understand the concepts clearly when working hands-on with the Cosmos SDK.
 Need a refresher?
-Dive right into the section on Accounts in the Main Concepts chapter.
+See the section on Accounts in the Main Concepts chapter.

 You can also inspect your keys.
 These are held in the backend keyring, which by default is that of the operating system: